Convex-Dev/design/docs/overview/faq.md

 It's complex!
 But here are some of the most important points:

+- [Lattice technology](lattice.md) is uniquely efficient for handling decentralised data at scale.
+We've been building the foundations of lattice technology for 5+ years with a heavy focus on making it supremely scalable.
-- The consensus algorithm (Convergent Proof of Stake, or CPoS) is extremely fast.
+- The consensus algorithm (Convergent Proof of Stake, or CPoS) is magic.
 It can confirm blocks in milliseconds between peers running on a local network.
 The main latency delay in the global network is just signal transmission over the Internet: the speed of light is a tricky problem.
-- The CVM execution model is designed for performance: CVM operations are relatively high level, but are implemented using very efficient low-level code.
+- The CVM execution model is designed for performance: CVM operations perform high level state transformations, but are implemented using very efficient low-level code.
-- We wrote a custom database (Etch) from scratch, specifically to support the performance needs of Convex.
-Having a database perfectly designed and tuned for the specific workload is a huge advantage and is faster than more generic alternatives (e.g. LevelDB)
+- We wrote a custom database (Etch) from scratch to support the performance needs of Convex.
+Having a database perfectly designed and tuned for lattice technology is a huge advantage and much faster than more generic alternatives (e.g. LevelDB)
-- We exploit a lot of advanced features of the JVM, which is a very powerful platform backed by thousand man-years of engineering effort.
-We especially appreciate the JIT compiler, concurrency, asynchronous IO and advanced memory management features.
-It probably wouldn't be feasible to build something as fast as Convex without these.
+- We exploit a lot of advanced features of the JVM, which is a very powerful platform backed by thousands of man-years of engineering effort.
+We benefit a lot from the JIT compiler, concurrency, asynchronous IO and advanced memory management features.
-- Some of our team have been performance-oriented hackers for many years, with experience in game coding, embedded systems, distributed computing etc. We enjoy and take pride in writing fast, efficient code!
+- Our team includes people who have been performance-oriented hackers for many years, with experience in algorithms, data structures, game coding, embedded systems, distributed computing and more.
+We enjoy and take pride in writing fast, efficient code!

 ## Why does Convex use Lisp?